google/blockly/accessible/README.md

 folder.

 The value of 'customSidebarButtons' should be a list of objects, each representing buttons on the sidebar.
-Each of these objects should have five
+Each of these objects should have the following keys:
-keys:

   - 'text' (the text to display on the button)
-  - 'ariaDescribedBy' (the value of the button's aria-describedby attribute)
-  - 'onClickNotification' (a notification that the screenreader should read when the button is clicked)
-  - 'isHidden' (a function that returns true if the button should not be displayed, and false otherwise)
   - 'action' (the function that gets run when the button is clicked)
+  - 'id' (optional; the id of the button)

 Limitations